butaniSmit/Registration_Api_Crud_Demo/README.md

 Fork the repo and clone it.

-Switch to development branch for running in development mode.

 Make sure you have yarn Node.js & MongoDB installed in your system.

 [Only once] Run (from the root) cd backend && npm install.

-Open two terminal windows (one for running Server and other for the UI).

-Start MongoDB service with sudo service mongod start.
+Start MongoDB service with sudo service mongodb start.

 npm start to start the server.
 By default it will run on port 3202.